tamasgal/LumenManufaktur.jl/docs/src/index.md

-# MuonLight.jl
+# LumenManufaktur.jl

-This is the documentation of the awesome `MuonLight.jl` Julia package.
+This is the documentation of the awesome `LumenManufaktur.jl` Julia package.

 !!! note